iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 1 reviews"/>
 </p>

+> Not really sure how often it does a check but from what I see from the pictures it's suppose to check 2 hours or so and I will go hours between checks kind of disappointed in the app not going to know if I have been exposed if it don't check when it is suppose to<br> :date: __2020-10-22 15:54:17__

+> I can't get passed the accept screen.
+When I push the button nothing happens .
+I am a college student and the only family member leaving my house so this is a very important part of staying safe.
+Any help?
+I'm using a Xiaomi Redmi Note 8 Pro and the most recent android patch.<br> :date: __2020-10-21 09:20:23__

 > Communism is the very definition of failure.<br> :date: __2020-10-18 02:42:54__

 > Poop<br> :date: __2020-10-17 03:20:45__